Cauchy-1210/cauchy-1210.github.io/_pages/about.md

 Earlier, my undergraduate thesis at the **University of Sussex** (advised by Prof. Zhengguo Sheng) built an end-to-end RFID and IoT traceability system for textile production, replacing a manual paper-based process with closed-loop tracking from production through quality inspection.
 The system has since attracted commercial interest and is in discussion with an industry partner.

-## Where I am heading

-I want to work on **perception for embodied systems in industrial automation** — specifically the RF and radar side of it.
-Robots in real industrial settings operate where optical sensing degrades: dust, smoke, occlusion, poor lighting, and multipath from metal racking.
-These are exactly the conditions in which radar and RFID sensing are at their strongest, and they are the part of the embodied-intelligence stack where my background in array signal processing and hands-on RF measurement is an asset rather than a detour.

-I am applying for PhD positions starting in Fall 2027.

 ## Background

 - **MSc**, Communications Engineering, Nanyang Technological University, 2025 – 2027 (expected)